 Felix Frohnert

-Machine Learning for Quantum Technologies
+Machine Learning for Quantum Systems

 prof_pic.jpeg